-A definition for trolling comes from Golf-Papez and Veer (2017), who says it involves deliberate, deceptive, and mischievous attempts to provoke reactions from fellow gamers.
+A definition for trolling comes from Golf-Papez and Veer (2017), who say it involves deliberate, deceptive, and mischievous attempts to provoke reactions from fellow gamers.

 To further add to the definition of trolling, Komaç and Çağıltay (2019) provided a list of types of trolling behaviours, which are:

-A disturbing, yet interesting, study by Hilvert-Bruce and Neill (2020) performed a survey on 1,646 gamers from across the world, found that gamers have a higher tolerance for online aggression, such as trolling.
-Which is sad to hear, because that probably means gamers are so used to trolls in games that they’ve accepted it as being something you have to put up with in order to play online.
+A disturbing, yet interesting, study by Hilvert-Bruce and Neill (2020) performed a survey on 1,646 gamers from across the world and found that gamers have a higher tolerance for online aggression, such as trolling.
+This is sad to hear because that probably means gamers are so used to trolls in games that they’ve accepted it as being something you have to put up with in order to play online.

-Misogyny, racism, and homophobia, are all too common in gaming.
+Misogyny, racism, and homophobia are all too common in gaming.
 The worst example of this kind of behaviour, which you might remember, was GamerGate, where an anti-women hate narrative became incredibly toxic.
-The amount of racist and homophobic comments you see during a game can be a real put off.
-Although I’ve rarely seen misogyny personal, I’m well aware it’s a huge problem.
+The amount of racist and homophobic comments you see during a game can be a real put-off.
+Although I’ve rarely seen misogyny personally, I’m well aware it’s a huge problem.

-According to Ferguson and Glasgow (2020), they proposed two camps to the unacceptable behaviour that arose during the GamerGate, and in gaming in general.
-The first being those who have these strong feelings about the particular issue at hand and true feelings of misogyny toward women in gaming.
-The second being made up of people trolling for the sake of trolling without caring about the issues.
+Ferguson and Glasgow (2020) proposed two camps for the unacceptable behaviour that arose during GamerGate, and in gaming in general.
+The first is those who have these strong feelings about the particular issue at hand and true feelings of misogyny toward women in gaming.
+The second is made up of people trolling for the sake of trolling without caring about the issues.
 In short, the latter just doing it for the enjoyment of agitating someone.
 Both types, in this case, need to disappear.

-Of the 271 female gamers, 18 said the misogyny had gotten so bad that they prefered to play alone, with the majority of female gamers saying they’d had experienced negative interactions while gaming.
-A total of 74 said they’d had endured harassment by male gamers, with 24 saying theirs was sexual harassment, 5 being stalked by males online, and 2 being stalked offline.
+Of the 271 female gamers, 18 said the misogyny had gotten so bad that they preferred to play alone, with the majority of female gamers saying they’d experienced negative interactions while gaming.
+A total of 74 said they’d endured harassment by male gamers, with 24 saying theirs was sexual harassment, 5 being stalked by males online, and 2 being stalked offline.

-18 stated they played alone to protect themselves from the anxiety caused by pervious encounters of playing with others, even though they find the gameplay less enjoyable to do so.
+18 stated they played alone to protect themselves from the anxiety caused by previous encounters of playing with others, even though they find the gameplay less enjoyable to do so.

 75 of those 271 female gamers hide their identity and stay silent on mic chats, even recommending this as a strategy for female gamers to protect themselves.